Muscle biopsy

 Why the Test is Performed

-A muscle biopsy is done to find out why you are weak when the doctor suspects you have a muscle problem.
+A muscle biopsy is done to find out why you have muscle weakness or your muscle enzyme lab tests are elevated and your provider suspects you have a muscle disease.

 A muscle biopsy may be done to help identify or detect: